 Some of our recent graduates have gained acceptance into prestigious Ph.D. programs in History.

-Lauren De Angelis graduated from the five year B.A./M.A. program in August 2013 and will begin her Ph.D. in American History at Temple University in the Fall 2013 semester.
+- Lauren De Angelis graduated from the five year B.A./M.A. program in August 2013, and began her Ph.D. in American History at Temple University in the Fall 2014 semester.

-Two former students in the M.A. program have had their papers for the History 700 seminar, directed by Dr. Stuart Leibiger, accepted for publication in Delaware History:
+Two former students in the M.A. program have had their papers for the History 700 seminar, directed by Dr. Stuart Leibiger, published in Delaware History:

-Andy Zellers-Frederick's "Gunning Bedford, Jr., at the 1787 Constitutional Convention: Are His Most Famous Words a Myth?" appeared in the spring-summer edition.
+- Andy Zellers-Frederick, "Gunning Bedford, Jr., at the 1787 Constitutional Convention: Are His Most Famous Words a Myth?"

 George B. Stow, Ph.D.

 La Salle University